marceloverass/gui-python/README.md

    git clone https://github.com/marceloverass/gui-python.git
    ```

+   ## Usage

-   2. Navigate to the project directory: (Type this into your CMD window, you're aiming to navigate the CMD window to the repository you just downloaded)
+   1. Navigate to the project directory: (Type this into your CMD window, you're aiming to navigate the CMD window to the repository you just downloaded)

    ```
    $ cd py
    ```

-   3. You and you can't forget to run mysql in xampp and the path in cmd should be like this:
+   2. You can't forget to run MySQL in XAMPP and the path in cmd should be like this:

    ```
    D:\yourpath\gui-python\py>
    ```
-   4. To run the project type:
+   3. To run the project type:

    ```
    python main.py